 NOTE: Any component of this course that will be conducted via a publisher application in the LMS or a website outside of the LMS must meet the college's requirements for accessibility, authentication, and student privacy.

+\boxtimes Files/Information Submitted Electronically

+E-portfolios

+\boxtimes Online Student Audio/Video Presentations

+\boxtimes Online Assessments

+\boxtimes Online Discussion Postings

+\boxtimes Online Application Use

+\boxtimes Software Application Use

+Other (specify):

+6. DE STRATEGIES FOR PARTICIPATORY ACTIVITIES:

+If applicable, please describe how online learning strategies will be used to enable online students to complete any required participatory activities such as collaborative assignments, student performances, demonstrations, oral presentations, laboratory activities, event attendance, site visits, field trips, etc.

+NOTE: If strategies are not employed in order to accommodate such assignments (if required), then in-person contact hours must be required and the course must be offered as Hybrid only, rather than fully online.

+Students will be required to complete weekly quizzes to demonstrate knowledge of covered topics.
+Additionally, students will work on weekly hands-on projects using Microsoft applications such as Word, PowerPoint and Excel where they will apply concepts learned; these quizzes and assignments will be made available for access and submission via Canvas.

-Files/Information Submitted Electronically E-portfolios Online Student Audio/Video Presentations Online Assessments Online Discussion Postings Online Application Use Software Application Use Other (specify): 6.
-DE STRATEGIES FOR PARTICIPATORY ACTIVITIES: If applicable, please describe how online learning strategies will be used to enable online students to complete any required participatory activities such as collaborative assignments, student performances, demonstrations, oral presentations, laboratory activities, event attendance, site visits, field trips, etc. NOTE: If strategies are not employed in order to accommodate such assignments (if required), then in-person contact hours must be required and the course must be offered as Hybrid only, rather than fully online.
-N/A 7.
-DE EMERGENCY CONDITIONS: If an emergency were to occur once the course is in progress that prohibits planned in-person activities, what additional DE strategies will be used to enable students to achieve the relevant course SLOs/objectives and what additional resources would be required.
+7. DE EMERGENCY CONDITIONS:

+If an emergency were to occur once the course is in progress that prohibits planned in-person activities, what additional DE strategies will be used to enable students to achieve the relevant course SLOs/objectives and what additional resources would be required.

 Emergency: Pandemic or natural disaster.

+N/A

+8. DE UNIVERSAL DESIGN:

-N/A 8.
-DE Universal Design: Please acknowledge (by checking each box) that each item it represents must be addressed in all online content provided by the instructor, the college, the learning management system, publishers of online textbooks/content resources, websites linked to textbook or course content, and applications or software used. ☑ Provide an uncluttered interface with consistent layout and navigation ☑ Avoid moving or flashing images and self-starting video or audio. ☑ Ensure access for people with diverse abilities. ☑ Accommodate a wide range of individual preferences and abilities. ☑ Communicate necessary information to the user regardless of ambient conditions or the user's sensory abilities.
+Please acknowledge (by checking each box) that each item it represents must be addressed in all online content provided by the instructor, the college, the learning management system, publishers of online textbooks/content resources, websites linked to textbook or course content, and applications or software used.

+Provide an uncluttered interface with consistent layout and navigation \boxtimes Avoid moving or flashing images and self-starting video or audio. \boxtimes Ensure access for people with diverse abilities. \boxtimes Accommodate a wide range of individual preferences and abilities.

+Communicate necessary information to the user regardless of ambient conditions or the user's sensory abilities.